Garden & Lawn

 You can see between the two sides how effective it has been

 Gallop does kill most annual and deep-rooted perennial weeds and grasses.
-It will also usually kill mare’s tail which I recently tested at a friends house who has had some issues with it but it did take a couple of applications but it takes time.
+It will also usually kill a mare’s tail, which I recently tested at a friend’s house who has had some issues with it.
+It did take a couple of applications, but it takes time.
 I would recommend spraying mare’s tail with the tops cut off.
 You usually need to spray a few times for the weed killer to be effective and even that is not guaranteed but I have had some good results with it.

-Gallop is available in several different quantities including a 2-litre container, a 5-litre container and a 10-litre container.
-It has flexible application rates but I recommended that you start with the manufacturer’s standard mix of 300ml of concentrate for every 10 litres of water (24ml to every 1 litre of water).
-This is only a guide and measurements can change, so always read the instructions on the bottle before mixing.
-I actually buy the 2-litre container as it goes a long way, this will be more than enough for most people.
+Gallop is available in several different quantities, including a 2-litre container, a 5-litre container and a 10-litre container.
+It has flexible application rates, but I recommend that you start with the manufacturer’s standard mix of 300ml of concentrate for every 10 litres of water (24ml to every 1 litre of water).
+This is only a guide, and measurements can change, so always read the instructions on the bottle before mixing.
+I will actually buy the 2-litre container as it goes a long way, and this will be more than enough for most people.

 Pros